-Leprosy is most prevalent for those under-served and marginalized communities, often the poorest of the poor.
-Leprosy is caused by a bacillus, Mycobacterium leprae, and transmitted via droplets, from the nose and mouth, during close and frequent contacts with untreated cases.
-Untreated, leprosy can cause progressive and permanent damage to the skin, nerves, limbs and eyes.
+Leprosy is caused by a bacteria, Mycobacterium leprae, and transmitted via droplets from the nose and mouth during close and frequent contacts with untreated cases.
+Leprosy is most prevalent in underserved and marginalized communities, often among the poorest of the poor.
+Untreated, leprosy can cause progressive and permanent damage to the skin, peripheral nerves, limbs and eyes.

 Signs and Symptoms

-Mycobacterium leprae, the bacterium causing Leprosy, multiplies very slowly and the incubation period of the disease is about five years.
-Symptoms can take as long as 20 years to appear.
-Initital symptoms are that of patchy skin discoloration, then turning into skin lesions that are lighter than normal skin color.
+Mycobacterium leprae multiplies very slowly and the incubation period of the disease varies from 9 months to 20 years, with an average of about five years.
+Initial symptoms are that of patchy skin discoloration, then turning into skin lesions that are lighter than normal skin color and with loss of sensation.
 Other symptoms include muscle weakness and numbness.
-Leprosy mainly affects the skin, the peripheral nerves, mucosa of the upper respiratory tract and also the eyes, apart from some other structures.
-Early diagnosis and treatment with multidrug therapy (MDT) are the key elements in eliminating the disease as a public health concern.
+Leprosy mainly affects the skin, the peripheral nerves, the eyes, the mucosa of the upper respiratory tract, apart from other structures.
+Early diagnosis and treatment with multidrug therapy (MDT) are key elements in eliminating the disease as a public health concern.

-Globally, according to the official reports of 130 countries and territories during 2011 the number of new cases was of 192,246, while the number of new cases detected during 2010 was of 228,474, which implied a reduction of approximately 8% with respect to 2008.
-By 2011 all the countries of the Region had reached the national goal of elimination (<1 case per 10,000 inhabitants), with the exception of Brazil (1.51), while at first subnational administrative level five countries had still not reached the goal (Argentina, Bolivia, Dominican Republic, Paraguay and Venezuela).
-Between 2010 and 2011, 18 countries and territories have not reported cases of leprosy, 17 countries and territories reported less than 100 new cases and 10 countries reported 100 or more new cases.
-Brazil has renewed its commitment to reduce the prevalence of leprosy as a priority within its National Plan for the Elimination of Neglected Infectious Diseases, and has initiated a process of evaluation and monitoring of leprosy elimination.
+Globally, according to the official reports of 130 countries and territories during 2013 the number of new cases detected during 2012 was of 232,587, which implied a reduction of approximately 7% with respect to the number of new cases detected in 2008.
+By 2013, with only one exception, all the countries of the Region had reached the national goal of elimination (<1 case per 10 000 population), while at first subnational administrative level five countries had still not reached the goal.
+Between 2010 and 2013, 18 countries and territories have not reported cases of leprosy, 17 countries and territories reported less than 100 new cases and 10 countries reported 100 or more new cases.

-In the early 1960s, Rifampicin and clofazimine, the other two components of MDT, were discovered due to in the 1960s, M. leprae starting to develop resistance to dapsone, the world’s only known anti-leprosy drug at that time.
-In 1981, a World Health Organization (WHO) Study Group recommended multidrug therapy (MDT).
-MDT consists of 3 drugs: dapsone, rifampicin and clofazimine and this drug combination kills the pathogen and cures the patient.
+In the early 1960s, when M. leprae started to develop resistance to dapsone, the world’s only known anti-leprosy drug at the time, rifampicin and clofazimine were discovered.
+In 1981, the World Health Organization (WHO) recommended multidrug therapy (MDT).
+MDT consists of 3 drugs (dapsone, rifampicin and clofazimine), a combination that kills the pathogen, cures the patient and stops transmission.

 Prevention and Control

-With the Regional Plan of Action for the Elimination of Leprosy in the Americas promoted by PAHO in 1992, the coverage with multidrug therapy (MDT) in 1990 reached 42%, and since 2001 until present time the coverage is practically universal.
+With the Regional Plan of Action for the Elimination of Leprosy in the Americas promoted by PAHO in 1992, the coverage with multidrug therapy (MDT) since 2001 until the present time has been steadily increasing and is currently almost universal.
 Since 1995, PAHO through WHO provides MDT free of charge to all the people that need it, initially through the funds for medications from The Nippon Foundation and since the year 2000 through the donations of MDT provided by Novartis and currently by the Novartis Foundation for Sustainable Development.